 The World Health Organization has some clear cut guidelines that we will summarize below:

-- Eat a variety of fresh vegetables and f Try choosing what’s in season or picking a vegetable you’ve never cooked with before.
+- Eat a variety of fresh vegetables and fruit.
+Try choosing what’s in season or picking a vegetable you’ve never cooked with before.

-Why it matters: People with a diet rich in fruits and vegetables have lower incidents of chronic health problems.
-These include obesity, diabetes, heart disease, stroke and some kinds of cancer.
+Why it matters: People with a diet rich in fruits and vegetables have lower incidence of chronic health problems.
+This includes obesity, diabetes, heart disease, stroke, and some kinds of cancer.

-- Eat moderate amounts of the right kinds of f This would include unsaturated vegetable oils like olive, soy, sunflower or corn oil.
-Stay away from animal fats or oils high in saturated fats like butter, ghee, lard, coconut and palm oil.
+- Eat moderate amounts of the right kinds of fats.
+This would include unsaturated vegetable oils like olive, soy, sunflower, or corn oil.
+Stay away from animal fats or oils high in saturated fats like butter, ghee, lard, coconut, and palm oil.
 Avoid trans fats which are found in processed and fried foods.